Cesare Antoniolli: Recordings

 Cesare Antoniolli's orchestral work includes accompaniment and direction of recordings with singers Teddy Reno, Lello Perrelli, Tati Casoni, Gigi Marra and Serafino Bimbo.
 These were produced by record companies Durium Records, Compagnia Generale del Disco (CGD) and Cetra Records.
 Research conducted on the internet has uncovered images of a total thirty-five record labels printed with Antoniolli's name between 1930 and 1952 in this capacity.

 The instrumentation of popular music orchestras of the period included piano, double-bass, drum kit, a small brass and woodwind section, accordion, a small string section, percussion and acoustic guitar.
 And for larger live concert performances and recording sessions a female and/or male vocal duo or trio were added.
-In 1948, barely in singer Teddy Reno's first year in Milano (and having just founded the CGD record company at the tender age of 22), Cesare Antoniolli's dance orchestra accompanied him on a recording of the Frank Sinatra hit song "Day By Day" (Cahn/Stordahl/Weston).
+In 1948, barely in singer Teddy Reno's first year in Milano (and having just founded the CGD record company at the age of 22), Cesare Antoniolli's dance orchestra accompanied him on a recording of the Frank Sinatra hit song "Day By Day" (Cahn/Stordahl/Weston).
 The song was translated into Italian as "Oggi O Mai" ('today or never') by renowned lyricist Ardo (Matteo Treppiedi), who also translated singer Serafino Bimbo's Italian version of "La Raspa" (Grant/Nisa) backed by Orchestra Antoniolli in 1949.

 Cesare recorded eight songs in Latin-American/Cuban styles with singer Tati Casoni, the only time his name on record labels included his initial.
 Recorded on the Cetra label some of the songs were translated by prominent lyricists Giacomo Mario Gili (pseudo.
 Larici) (1906-1996), Enzo Luigi Poletto (1906-1983), Testoni and Panzeri.
 His ensemble was called Orchestra Tropical C. Antoniolli and the songs recorded in Torino in October 1950 and January 1951, immediately following the period when Tati Casoni had toured several times to South America.
 Neopolitan singing star Lello Perrelli recorded at least eighteen songs in his local dialect with the Orchestra Melodica Napoletana Antoniolli.
 They were all produced on the CGD Blue label and are by far the largest group of Cesare Antoniolli's work rediscovered in the course of this research.